Rachelslh/Semantic-Segmentation-w-UNet/README.md

 # Semantic Segmentation with UNet

 This repository contains code for implementing Semantic Segmentation using the UNet architecture.
 Semantic Segmentation is a computer vision task where the goal is to segment and classify each pixel in an image into a specific class.
 UNet is a popular architecture for this task, known for its effectiveness in capturing both global and local information.
+This implementation is based on the official paper that is [UNet for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597)

 ## Overview